 The lost world of the story is intriguing as we don’t really know much about it.
 In later lost world stories we often get a complete image of the valley/island/plateau the main characters travel too.
 In King Kong and The Lost World we see the natives customs and even little bits of their history too.
 Peter Jackson did a whole fictional documentary about the history of Skull Island.

-When the main characters discover the remains of a large ape man they decided to avoid encountering one at all costs.
-Unlike the ape men in the Lost World we never really find out what the true nature of this beast is.
+When the main characters discover the remains of a large ape man they decided to avoid encountering one at all costs, which actually helps to make the creature more sinister.

 For all we know it may have been a peaceful, gentle even somewhat advanced creature that felt a kinship with the human explorers.
 Or it may have been a savage monster that would have ripped them limb from limb.
 We don’t know and this is actually more frightening, as the reader is allowed to build up an image of what the true beast could be like and it becomes much more tense the knowledge that this large, mysterious creature could be lurking around any corner.
 For all we know it could be stalking them.
 Maybe its intelligent enough?

 Sadly Journey to the Centre of the Earth is not quite as remembered as some of Verne’s other works, but its impact of the genre is immeasurable and it has spawned a few adaptations over the years including 2 live action films, one in 1959 starring James Mason and another in 2008 starring Brendan Fraser.